 Group and Best in Show judging -- Breed winners proceed to judging in the seven groups -- Sporting, Hound, Working, Terrier, Toy, Non-Sporting and Herding.
 Top dogs from the groups comprise the field for the culmination of the Shows in the main show ring.

-Demonstration events -- On Saturday, dogs will show their intelligence and athleticism in a variety of demonstration events – a perennial delight for dog show fans of all ages.
+Demonstration events -- On Saturday and Sunday, dogs will show their intelligence and athleticism in a variety of demonstration events – a perennial delight for dog show fans of all ages.
 Check back here for details as arrangements are made.

 Junior Showmanship -– How do the top dog handlers get to be the best?
 They start young and practice hard.
 Junior Showmanship matches young dog owners against others their age in formal but fun competition both on Saturday and Sunday.